pymor/pymor/docs/source/tutorial01.rst

    theta_R = ExpressionParameterFunctional('R[0] - 1', {'R': 1})
    theta_B = ExpressionParameterFunctional('B[0] - 1', {'B': 1})

-Note that the second argument is again the |Parameters| whose that are used in the expression.
+Note that the second argument is again the |Parameters|
+that are used in the expression.
 Finally, we form the linear combination using a |LincombFunction| which is given a list of
 |Functions| as the first and a corresponding list of